idready/ui-validate/README.md

 ## Development

 We use Karma and jshint to ensure the quality of the code.
-The easiest way to run these checks is to use grunt:
+The easiest way to run these checks is to use gulp:

 ```sh
 npm install -g gulp-cli